 Under Dutch law and our articles of association, our Supervisory Board has the right to make binding nominations for open positions on the Management Board.
-In accordance with the recommendation of the Nominating and Corporate Governance Committee of the Supervisory Board and pursuant to the invitation of our Management Board, the Supervisory Board has adopted unanimous resolutions to make binding nominations of Ms. Blake and Mr. Nelson to serve on the Management Board for terms of four years ending on the date of our annual general meeting of shareholders in 2019.
+In accordance with the recommendation of the Nominating and Corporate Governance Committee of the Supervisory Board and pursuant to the invitation of our Management Board, the Supervisory Board has adopted unanimous resolutions to make binding nominations of (1) Ms. Blake to serve on the Management Board for a term of four years ending on the date of our annual general meeting of shareholders in 2019, (2) Mr. Nelson to serve on the Management Board for a term of four years ending on the date of our annual general meeting of shareholders in 2019, and (3) Mr. Teunissen to serve on the Management Board for a term of three years ending on the date of our annual general meeting of shareholders in 2018.

-The persons named in the enclosed proxy card will vote to reappoint Ms. Blake and Mr. Nelson as members of our Management Board unless you withhold authority to vote for any or all of the reappointments by marking the proxy card to that effect.
+The persons named in the enclosed proxy card will vote to reappoint Ms. Blake and Messrs.
+Nelson and Teunissen as members of our Management Board unless you withhold authority to vote for any or all of the reappointments by marking the proxy card to that effect.
 Each nominee has indicated his or her willingness to serve if appointed.
-You can find more information about Ms. Blake and Mr. Nelson and the other members of our Management Board in the section of this proxy statement entitled "INFORMATION ABOUT OUR SUPERVISORY BOARD MEMBERS AND EXECUTIVE OFFICERS."
+You can find more information about Ms. Blake and Messrs.
+Nelson and Teunissen and the other members of our Management Board in the section of this proxy statement entitled "INFORMATION ABOUT OUR SUPERVISORY BOARD MEMBERS AND EXECUTIVE OFFICERS."

-The Management Board and Supervisory Board recommend that you vote FOR the reappointments of Ms. Blake and Mr. Nelson as members of our Management Board.
+The Management Board and Supervisory Board recommend that you vote FOR the reappointments of Ms. Blake and Messrs.
+Nelson and Teunissen as members of our Management Board.

-PROPOSAL 4 - ADVISORY VOTE TO APPROVE EXECUTIVE COMPENSATION
+PROPOSAL 5 - ADVISORY VOTE TO APPROVE EXECUTIVE COMPENSATION